twignet/splicecom/README.md

 ### CVE-2023-33759 - Lack of brute force protection
 If authentication fails to the SSL Gateway the system does not close the connection, so another attempt can be made immediately.

-Up until version 1.5 there is no rate limiting on failed attempts.
+Up until version 1.5 of the SV1000 product there is no rate limiting on failed attempts.
+Starting with version 1.5 a new "Access Control" feature has been adding, allowing rate limiting and IP banning.
+However this feature is not advertised or enabled by default, so uptake will be low.

 As such all 4 digit PIN combinations could be tried in around 90 seconds.